ansibleguy/collection_opnsense/docs/use_unbound_host.md

 The default behaviour is that a host-override is matched by its 'hostname', 'domain', 'record_type', 'value' and 'prio' fields.

 However - it is **recommended** to use/set 'description' as **unique identifier** if many overrides are used.

+### Mass manage

+If you are mass-managing DNS records or using DNS-Blacklists - you might want to disable ```reload: false``` on single module-calls!

+This takes a long time, as the service gets reloaded every time!

+You might want to reload it 'manually' after all changes are done => using the [reload module](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_reload.md)

 ## Examples